isomorphic-software/smartclient-docs/classes/FormItem.md

 This setting differs from the enabled/disabled state in that most form items will allow copying of the contents while read-only but do not while disabled.

-**Important note:** this method is not intended as an override point to make an item conditionally read-only.
-It is not called at the appropriate times to serve as a dynamic control over editability.
-Developers may instead use [readOnlyWhen rules](#attr-formitemreadonlywhen) to dynamically control editability of items.

 ### Returns

 `[boolean](../reference.md#type-boolean)` — true if editable